 Each week a student from each year group is chosen from staff nominations, their success recorded in the book for everyone to see.
 The pages build up an archive of distinction through the year.

-I would like to nominate Umar for the Book of Excellence.
+I would like to nominate Ramisa for the Book of Excellence.

 Ramisa is a respectful student who always wants to do well.
 She teaches me Italian, and I improve her English.
 Her Religious Studies book is well presented and she completes all her work, she always says hello and asks how I am.

 Well done Ramisa, you are an absolute pleasure to teach.

 I would like to nominate Safwat for the Book of Excellence.

 Safwat did a fantastic job of representing The Radclyffe School by offering to show people at New Staff Induction Day around the school.
 He was very polite and informative.

 Safwat is an excellent role model to his peers.